 Overtime Lawyer in Atlanta

-It has been established over the years that while some employers intentionally deprive their workers of their overtime wages, others do it unintentionally.
+While some employers intentionally deprive their workers of their overtime wages, others do it unintentionally.
 Whichever way, it is important that you know your rights and privileges in your workplace because, if you serve well, you should be paid well.
 Don’t allow your employer to exploit you.
 How best you assert your rights depends greatly on how much you know of your right, and how far you are willing go in asserting your right.

 On the other hand, employees most of the time make false overtime claims.
 This is commonly referred to as the Qui Tam lawsuit now regulated by the False Claims Act.
 In the same vein, some of these employees make these claims intentionally, whereas others do it unintentionally.
 Whether intentionally or mistakenly, our free case evaluation will help you unravel your liability to your employees when it is not yet a full blown court case.